kyleloomis/finstruments/README.md

-# Finstruments: Financial Instruments
+# Finstruments: Financial Instrument Definitions

-`finstruments` is a Python library designed for modeling financial instruments.
-It comes with the core financial instruments, such as forwards and options, out of the box, as well as position, trade, and portfolio models.
-`finstruments` comes with the basic building blocks, making it easy to extend and build new instruments for any asset class.
-These building blocks also provide the functionality to serialize and deserialize to and from JSON, enabling the ability to store a serialized format in a document database.
-This library is ideal for quantitative researchers, traders, and developers who need a streamlined way to build and interact with financial instruments.
+`finstruments` is a financial instrument definition library built with Python and Pydantic.
+Out of the box, it comes with the most common financial instruments, including equity forwards and options, as well as position, trade, and portfolio models.
+If an instrument doesn't already exist, you can leverage the building blocks to easily create a new instrument for any asset class.
+These building blocks also provide the functionality to serialize and deserialize to and from JSON, enabling API integration and storage in a document database.

 ## Key Features

-- Support for various financial instruments, including options, forwards, and custom instrument extensions.
+- Support for common financial instruments, including equity forwards and options
+- Ability to extend and create custom instruments
+- JSON serialization and deserialization capabilities
-- Functions for date handling, business day calculations, and other financial operations.
+- Functions for date handling, business day calculations, payoffs, and other financial operations
-- Serialization and deserialization capabilities for easy conversion between data formats.
-- Automatically handles complex calculations like option payoffs and date conventions.
-- Lightweight and dependency-minimized where possible.
+- Lightweight with minimal dependencies

 ## Serialization and Deserialization